andrijdemianczuk/ambitious_antelope/README.md

 Full details on how to clone a GitHub repo in your Databricks workspace can be found [here](https://docs.databricks.com/repos/git-operations-with-repos.html#clone-a-git-repo--other-common-git-operations)
 ### 2. Configuring and testing external API calls

+Getting set up with your own API access is easy and openly available to the public.
+This demo relies on publically accessible data.
+The steps to get registered for API access is pretty straightforward:

+1. Create and log in to a free account at https://rapidapi.com/
+2. Search for boundaries-io in the seach bar
+3. Subscribe to the basic tier (free) or better
+4. Go to Endpoints -> Carrier Routes -> Query for Carriers Route by Zipcodes
+5. Click 'Test Endpoint'
+6. Under Code Snippets, select '(Python) Requests' from the dropdown
+7. Click 'Copy Code'.
+We'll use this to replace the code in the notebooks to invoke the call.
 ### 3. Modifying the notebooks to support the payload schema